NikKowPHP/social-brain/chapters/chapter-3.md

 ---
 ### **Field Work Challenge**

 This week, your only job is to turn on your system monitor.
-Just once, try to catch the *physical feeling* of frustration, anxiety, or defensiveness as it arises.
+Your mission is to catch the *physical feeling* of frustration, anxiety, or defensiveness as it arises.
 Don't judge it.
 Just notice it.
 Where do you feel it in your body?
 In that moment, silently execute the Conductor's Breath once.

-That's it.
-You are building the most important muscle of self-awareness.
+*   **For the Architect:** You might notice this feeling as an intense urge to correct someone's flawed logic.
+That's your cue to breathe.
+*   **For the Connector:** You might feel this as a knot in your stomach when a conversation becomes tense.
+That's your signal.
+*   **For the Sentinel:** You are likely already very aware of this feeling.
+Your practice is to use the breath the *instant* you feel the familiar hum of anxiety, to see if you can catch it before it grows.

 ---
 ### **Neuro-Toolkit: The Regulated Brain**